Macy's investors mount $5.8 billion buyout bid | Science-Environment

 The group already has a big stake in Macy's through Arkhouse-managed funds and has discussed the proposal with the department store chain, whose board subsequently met to discuss the offer.
 It isn't clear how the retailer views the proposal, the person familiar with the matter said.
 Arkhouse and Brigade believe Macy's is undervalued in the public markets and have indicated a willingness to raise the offer subject to due diligence, the WSJ report said, adding that an investment bank has provided a letter supporting the group's ability to raise the necessary financing to get through the deal.

-Macy's, Arkhouse and Brigade did not immediately respond to a Reuters request for comment on the report.
+Macy's declined to comment, while Arkhouse and Brigade did not respond to a Reuters request for comment.
 The retailer crushed analysts' estimates for quarterly profit on lower inventories and strong demand for beauty products in November, signaling that attempts to trim inventory from 2022 highs were finally working ahead of the all-important holiday shopping season.

 Macy's has a market capitalization of about $4.77 billion and its shares are down nearly 15.79% this year.
 It's unclear whether Arkhouse and Brigade have the resources to execute on a deal of such a size, given that they have not previoulsy done anything of this magnitude.